ytz2/NotADB/README.md

 1. What's external facing transport?

-    Right now only support GRPC
+    Right now only support GRPC and plan to add kafka for streaming process

 2. How to scale?